Spinal Stenosis

 Spinal stenosis is a narrowing of the spaces within your spine, which can put pressure on the nerves that travel through the spine.
 It occurs most often in the lower back and the neck.

-Most commonly caused of Spinal stenosis is by wear-and-tear changes in the spine related to osteoarthritis.
-In severe cases, doctors may recommend surgery to create additional space for the spinal cord or nerves.
+The most common cause of spinal stenosis is wear-and-tear changes in the spine due to osteoarthritis.
+In severe cases, surgery may be recommended to create more space for the spinal cord or nerves.

 What are some symptoms related to spinal stenosis?